farnswj1/JokesAPI/README.md

 DB_PASSWORD=password
 DB_PORT=3306
 ```
-The database variables can be changed is desired.
+The database variables can be changed as desired.
 However, make sure to update the environment variables in
 ```docker-compose.yml``` as well.